e1601515/Blockchain-Logistics-Tracker/README.md

 The idea is to create a package tracker for internal logistics that stores and reads data using Ethereum blockchain API.

-This is just the backend that will be joined with frontend that is work of another student/team member.

 INSTRUCTIONS